-Panasonic LX10 versus Sony RX100 IV
+Panasonic LX10 vs Sony RX100 IV

 The Panasonic Lumix DMC-LX10 (called Panasonic LX15 in some regions) and the Sony Cyber-shot DSC-RX100 IV are two digital cameras that were officially introduced, respectively, in September 2016 and June 2015.
 Both the LX10 and the RX100 IV are fixed lens compact cameras that are equipped with an one-inch sensor.
-Both cameras offer a resolution of 20 megapixel.
+Both cameras offer a resolution of 20 megapixels.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX100 IV is notably smaller (7 percent) than the Panasonic LX10.
 Moreover, the RX100 IV is slightly lighter (4 percent) than the LX10.
 In this context, it is worth noting that neither the LX10 nor the RX100 IV are weather-sealed.